Blahah/blahah.github.io/projects.md

 {% include JB/setup %}

+## Open science

+- [Solvers.io](http://solvers.io), a place where programmers can find meaningful projects to donate their skills to.
+Co-founder with [Dave Clayton](http://dave78.com/).

 ## Learning

 - [AnkiMobile](https://itunes.apple.com/us/app/ankisrs/id373493387?mt=8), the iOS version of the world's best flashcard app, [Anki](http://ankisrs.net/).
 This consumed me for most of 2012 (and funded my undergrad).